What Is a 401(k)?

 Order your copy of Investopedia's What To Do With $10,000 magazine for more wealth-building advice.

 Traditional and Roth 401(k) plans are defined contribution plans.
 Both the employee and employer can contribute to the account up to the dollar limits set by the Internal Revenue Service (IRS).
-Employees' contributions to a traditional 401(k) plan are made with before-tax dollars and will reduce their taxable income and their adjusted gross income (AGI).
+Employees' contributions to a traditional 401(k) plan are made with before-tax dollars and reduce their taxable income and their adjusted gross income.
 Contributions to a Roth 401(k) are made with after-tax dollars and do not impact taxable income further.

 Note